 Updating common policies to include SharePoint and OneDrive for Business

-If you included SharePoint Online when you created the common policies, you only need to create the new policies.
-When configuring conditional access rules, SharePoint Online includes OneDrive for Business.
+If you included SharePoint when you created the common policies, you only need to create the new policies.
+For Conditional Access policies, SharePoint includes OneDrive.

 The new policies implement device protection for sensitive and highly-regulated content by applying specific access requirements to SharePoint sites that you specify.

-The following table lists the policies you either need to review and update or create new for SharePoint Online.
+The following table lists the policies you either need to review and update or create new for SharePoint.
 The common policies link to the associated configuration instructions in the Common identity and device access policies article.

 |Protection level||Policies||More information|

-If you implement access controls in SharePoint Online, you must create this conditional access policy in Azure AD to tell Azure AD to enforce the policies you configure in SharePoint Online.
-This rule applies to all users, but only affects access to the sites you specify using PowerShell when you create the access controls in SharePoint Online.
+If you implement access controls in SharePoint, you must create this Conditional Access policy in Azure AD to tell Azure AD to enforce the policies you configure in SharePoint.
+This policy applies to all users, but only affects access to the sites you specify using PowerShell when you create the access controls in SharePoint.

-To configure this policy see "Block or limit access to specific SharePoint site collections or OneDrive accounts" in this article: Control access from unmanaged devices.
+To configure this policy see "Block or limit access to specific SharePoint site collections or OneDrive accounts" in Control access from unmanaged devices.